intel-lab-lkp/linux/Documentation/arch/arm64/booting.rst

   end of the kernel image.
 The amount of space required will vary depending on selected features, and is effectively unbound.

-The Image must be placed text_offset bytes from a 2MB aligned base address anywhere in usable system RAM and called there.
-The region between the 2 MB aligned base address and the start of the image has no special significance to the kernel, and may be used for other purposes.
+The Image must be placed at a 2MB aligned base address anywhere in usable system RAM and called there.
 At least image_size bytes from the start of the image must be free for use by the kernel.
 NOTE: versions prior to v4.6 cannot make use of memory below the physical offset of the Image so it is recommended that the Image be placed as close as possible to the start of system RAM.